Jstyle0302/ELK-project/README.md

 Introduction
 ============
 This project is for fast checking whether ELK installation is complete and start the service.
-Moreover, it can also help you to apply your ELK modules.
+Moreover, it can also help you to apply your ELK modules quickly and you can realize the power of ELK without any experience on ELK.

 Environment